 As a collaboration among multiple institutions and universities in the Netherlands, it will develop discipline-specific knowledge through structured courses, workshops, and training, as well as collect it and make it accessible through an online platform.
 The structure of the academy will encourage knowledge retention and foster long-lasting collaboration among researchers from different fields and universities.

-If you wish to contribute to developing/writing the project proposal, please get in touch with TDCC-NES community coordinator through email@example.com, and join the project initiative meeting (online, date to be announced soon).
+If you wish to contribute to developing/writing the project proposal, please get in touch with TDCC-NES Community Coordinator through firstname.lastname@example.org.

 Bottleneck 3: Sustainable software

 Project: Enabling Best Practices for Sustainable Software in the Natural & Engineering Sciences

 Research software, encompassing scripts, code, tools, and digital methodologies, is crucial to academic research, particularly in the Natural Sciences & Engineering (NES) domain.
 Despite its importance, attention for software sustainability – encompassing software management, software quality, FAIR software, and software preservation – often remains limited.
 Ensuring sustainable software practices is crucial for the reusability and long-term viability of research software, as well as its impact on research.

 This project aims to address several main aspects of software sustainability to actively support the research community within the NES domain.
 By providing domain-relevant guidelines, tools, infrastructure, and training, the project seeks to support awareness and uptake of best practices during the entire software life cycle.
 This will be achieved through collaboration with researchers from different disciplines in the domain, as well as RSEs, research support staff, and local Digital Competence Centers (DCCs).

 - Develop guidance on sustainable software for the NES domain.
 The expected outcome includes a comprehensive document that directs users to relevant existing guidance, learning resources, and practical examples specific to the NES community.